WeblateOrg/weblate/docs/admin/install.rst

 ``DATABASES``

-    Connectivity to database server, please check Django's documentation for more details.
+    Connectivity to database server, please read Django's documentation for more details.

     .. seealso::